MichaelPGriffin/dekko/README.md

-# dekko
+`Dekko` is `git` for investment portfolios.

-`Dekko` is a tool for modeling investment portfolios.
 It provides a collection of graph algorithms and statistical tools that make it easier to understand how a group of assets collectively behaves.

 The intention is to make it very easy to add or remove investments from a portfolio based on their own attributes, as well as the relationships they have to other portfolio holdings.